kyungminlee/doc/howto/itensor_msys2/main.md

     ⋮
 ITENSOR_MAKE_DYLIB=1
 ```
 The compiler flags `-Wa,-mbig-obj -O2` are a workaround for Windows's limitation on binary files.
 Because of the `-O2` flag, even the debug build will be optimized.
 This will unfortunately interfere with a debugger if you are using one, making debugging difficult. `ITENSOR_MAKE_DYLIB=1` is for building dynamic library files `libitensor.dll` and `libitensor-g.dll`.
 Currently, the sample configuration included in ITensor does not support building of `.dll` files.
-You need to add the following lines to `options.mk`:
+Therefore, you need to add the following lines to `options.mk`:
 ```Makefile
 DYLIB_EXT=dll
 DYLIB_FLAGS=-shared \